scipy-lectures/scientific-python-lectures/intro/scipy.rst

       proportional to the difference between the two random processes and the magnitude is related to the significance of this difference.

-    * the *p value*: the probability of both process being identical.
+    * the *p value*: the probability of both processes being identical.
 If it is close to 1, the two process are almost certainly identical.
-      The closer it is to zero, the more likely it is that the processes have different mean.
+      The closer it is to zero, the more likely it is that the processes have different means.

 .. _scipy_linalg:

 Linear algebra operations: ``scipy.linalg``
 -----------------------------------------------

-The linalg module provides standard linear algebra operations, relying on an underlying efficient implementation (BLAS).
+The ``linalg`` module provides standard linear algebra operations, relying on an underlying efficient implementation (BLAS, LAPACK).

 * The ``det`` function computes the determinant of a square matrix::